 - Cut the surrounding stocking away from the shape.

 - Mix 1 cup of soil and 1 cup of grass seed.

 - Put the seed and soil mixture into the stocking (see below for specific dinosaur grass head instructions).

 - Sew up the open end of the stocking, or use a rubber band to seal the end.

 We filled the bottom half of the dinosaur with soil only (no seeds).
 To get the grass seed and soil mixture into the thin top layer (to make the spikes that line the back), we used a straw.
 Put the straw down the tube of stocking and fill it up by putting the soil and grass mixture in the straw.
-This was a great activity for fine motor skills for Miss Poss.
+This was a great activity to build fine motor skills.

 Growing the Grass heads

-In less than three days, you’ll see the seeds start to germinate (you’ll see the roots come down first).
+In less than three days, you’ll see the seeds start to germinate.
+The roots will come down first.
 Within 5- 6 days you’ll have a healthy head of grass hair on your animals and enough to start cutting your animal’s hair.
 Miss Possum loved cutting the dinosaur’s grass spikes!

 We made a caterpillar, echidna (would make an awesome porcupine too) and dinosaur.
 You could make any animal grass head you like.
 It’s such a fun activity.
 Why not create your own!

 What animal grass head or chia pet would you like to make?